ukhealthcamp/ukhealthcamp.github.io/events/2022/index.md

 ## Refreshments

-A selection of free cold drinks and water will be available throughout the event.
-There will also be a free staffed coffee bar for Barista made hot drinks.
+There will be a free staffed coffee bar for Barista made hot drinks.
+Water will be available throughout the event.

 _The coffee bar is operated by [Coffee Geek and Friends](http://www.coffeegeekandfriends.co.uk/)._

+**For more information on available refreshments see our [catering page](/events/2022/menu).**

 ## Lunch

 Lunch is free to all ticket-holders, and is being provided by [Route Catering](https://routecatering.co.uk/).

-_Check back here soon for our lunch menu._
+**You can view our lunch menu on the [catering page](/events/2022/menu).**

 ## Camp makers